tildearrow/furnace/doc/3-pattern/README.md

 double-clicking or right-clicking it enables solo mode, in which only that channel will be audible.

 clicking the `++` at the top left corner of the pattern view pops up a small menu to set view modes:
-- **Effect columns/collapse**: as shown above. adds the following buttons beneath the channel name:
+- **Effect columns/collapse**: displays extra options for collapsing channels and adding/removing effect columns:
   - **-**: collapse visible columns. changes to **+** when columns are hidden; click to expand them.
   - **<**: disables the last effect column and hides it. effects are not deleted...
-  - **>**: adds an effects column. if one previously existed, its contents will be preserved.
+  - **>**: adds an effect column. if one previously existed, its contents will be preserved.
 - **Pattern names**: displays pattern names (per channel). pattern names are also visible when hovering over a pattern in the order list.
 - **Channel group hints**: display indicators when channels are paired in some way (e.g. OPL3 4-op mode).
 - **Visualizer**: during playback, show visual effects in the pattern view.